-The Wildlife Conflict Resolution Center has been working in the Greater Yellowstone Ecosystem since 2002 on a program to retire livestock grazing allotments that experience chronic conflict with wildlife, especially grizzly bears, wolves, bison, and bighorn sheep.
-In 2009 the National Wildlife Federation expanded this program to the 1.1-million-acre Charles M. Russell National Wildlife Refuge in north-central Montana.
-Ranchers receive fair payment for giving up their grazing privileges, and typically use the funds to secure grazing in locations without wildlife conflicts.
+The Wildlife Conflict Resolution Program has been working in the Greater Yellowstone Ecosystem since 2002 on a program to retire livestock grazing allotments that experience chronic conflict with wildlife, especially grizzly bears, wolves, bison, and bighorn sheep.
+Recently the program has expanded to multiple states in the west and now includes successfully retired allotments in Montana, Wyoming, Idaho, Colorado, Utah, and New Mexico.
+To see some of our recent work, visit our Featured Projects page.

 Five ways to participate in the 50th anniversary celebration!Read More

 Take the Clean Earth Challenge and help make the planet a happier, healthier place.Learn More

 A groundbreaking bipartisan bill aims to address the looming wildlife crisis before it's too late, while creating sorely needed jobs.Read More

 More than one-third of U.S. fish and wildlife species are at risk of extinction in the coming decades.
 The National Wildlife Federation is on the ground in seven regions across the country, collaborating with 53 state and territory affiliates to reverse the crisis and ensure wildlife thrive.